Qiskit/qiskit/CONTRIBUTING.md

 You are responsible for the suitability, understanding, and explanation of any code you submit to Qiskit, no matter how it was produced.

-Qiskit maintainers are not obliged to accept any pull request, even if it follows these guidelines.
-Pull requests that require excessive maintainer time may be closed, even with no proposed alternative.
-This is a subjective decision made by maintainers.
+Qiskit maintainers may close any pull request if the review effort is expected to outweigh the benefit to the project, even with no proposed alternative.
+This is a subjective decision made by maintainers, and does not require proof of generative AI use.

 #### Your responsibilities